-The Suffolk Regiment was raised in 1685 by the Duke of Norfolk to suppress the threatened Monmouth Rebellion.
+The Suffolk Regiment was raised at Norwich in 1685 by Henry, Duke of Norfolk, in support of James II at the time of the Duke of Monmouth's rebellion.
 It was numbered 12th in 1751, to which East Suffolk was added in 1782.
 The 12th was one of the six British Infantry Regiments at Minden in 1759.

 In June 1836, The 12th (East Suffolk) Regiment was granted permission to bear on its Colours the word India in recognition of its distinguished conduct during its services in the East Indies from 1797 to 1807.

 In December 1836, the regiment was permitted to carry on its Colours the word Gibraltar, the Castle and Key, being part of the armorial bearings of that fortress, together with the motto Montis Insignia Calpe in commemoration of its distinguished service during the siege of 1779–1783.

 The Castle, Key and motto of Gibraltar were granted to Gibraltar by Henry IV of Castile in 1462, after the Duke of Medina had captured the Rock from the Moors.
 The key alludes to the Rock of Gibraltar being the key to the Mediterranean

 On 1 July 1881, The 12th (East Suffolk) Regiment became The 1st Battalion The Suffolk Regiment.

 In 1959, The Suffolk Regiment linked with the Royal Norfolk Regiment to form The 1st East Anglian Regiment (Royal Norfolk and Suffolk).